Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 Source: Simply Safe Dividends

-Balance Sheet: NextEra Is The Clear Victor BUT Latest Mega-Deal Will Even The Score A Bit
+Balance Sheet: NextEra Is The Clear Victor But Latest Mega-Deal Will Even The Score A Bit

 |Utility